What Educare Courses Can I Study?

 How do I get my National Diploma After Finishing my National Certificate?

 When completing your N6 in Educare, you still have the option of going further and making it a National Diploma.
 This will take you 18 months to do.
 After completing the Certificate you will be required to work in-service for 18 months.
-Only after
+Only after that you will qualify for the National Diploma.

 What are the Educare Subjects?